gatsbyjs/gatsby/docs/docs/query-filters.md

 ## Example

-Let's say we have a filter and a set of nodes:
+Say we have a filter and a set of nodes:

 ```js
 filter = { post: { author: { name: { eq: "Alex" } } } }